Headspace Case Study

 Positive reactions to relaxation and enjoyment from realistic soundscapes and simple, calming visuals

-Dislikes included feeling underwhelmed, annoyance with childish graphics, and abandonment of activities when content felt unengaging
+Dislikes included feeling underwhelmed, annoyance with childish graphics, and abandonment of activities when content felt repetitive and monotone

 Preferred realistic elements and clear, direct instructions